shoui520/shoui520.github.io/docs/resources.md

 #### Visual Novel Tools
 - [Textractor](https://github.com/Artikash/Textractor/releases) - for copying text from visual novels.
+- [JL](https://github.com/rampaa/JL) - Yomitan/extractor/clipboard inserter alternative that does not require a browser.
+- [Magpie](https://github.com/Blinue/Magpie) - Seamless fullscreen for visual novels on Windows.
+No need for exclusive fullscreen!

 #### Other Tools
 - **[※ Anki (Windows, Mac and Linux)](https://apps.ankiweb.net/)** - Spaced repetition flashcard program.
 A must have.